Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound: Preliminaries and Problem Statement

-If all inputs~\(\inp[i]\) are uniformly distributed, probabilistic verification corresponds to \#DNN verification~\cite{MarzariCorsiCicaleseEtAl2023}.
-As~\textcite{MarzariCorsiCicaleseEtAl2023} prove, \#DNN verification is \#P complete, implying that probabilistic verification is \#P hard.
-Since \#P is at least as hard as NP, we can not expect to obtain efficient algorithms, but which probabilistic verification problems are practically solvable remains undetermined.
+Probabilistic verification with a single uniformly distributed random variable corresponds to \#DNN verification~\cite{MarzariCorsiCicaleseEtAl2023}.
+As~\textcite{MarzariCorsiCicaleseEtAl2023} prove, \#DNN verification is \#P~complete, implying that probabilistic verification is \#P~hard.
+However, this does not determine which probabilistic verification problems are practically solvable.